iotaledger/hornet/docs/getting_started/getting_started.md

 To make sure that your device meets the minimum security requirements for running a node, please see [Security 101](./security_101.md).

 > Please note: make sure you install Hornet version 0.6.0+ since it is the minimum version that targets IOTA 1.5 (Chrysalis) network.
-Version below 0.6.0 targets the legacy IOTA network.
+Version below 0.6.0 (such as 0.5.x) targets the legacy IOTA network which is not a focus of this documentation.

 ## Recommended requirements
 To handle a potential high rate of messages per second, nodes need enough computational power to run reliably, including the following requirements: